fenhl/ootrstats/README.md

 * `tls`: Whether to use a secure WebSocket connection.
 If enabled, the worker needs a TLS certificate.
 The default is `true`.
 * `wslDistro`: The distribution name to use if the randomizer is run inside [WSL](https://learn.microsoft.com/windows/wsl/about), i.e. for the `bench` subcommand if this worker is running on Windows.
 Defaults to the distribution configured as the default in WSL.
 * `priorityUsers`: A list of usernames.
 The worker will not start rolling any new seeds while any of these users are signed in.
 Only supported by workers running on Windows.
+* `hideReboot`: Whether to hide the “Restart” option from the system UI while rolling seeds.
+Note that this does not prevent the worker from being rebooted by other means, e.g. the command line.
+The default is `false`.
+Only supported by workers running on Windows.
+* `hideSleep`: Whether to hide the “Sleep” option from the system UI while rolling seeds.
+Note that this does not prevent the worker from sleeping for other reasons, e.g. automatic timeout.
+The default is `false`.
+Only supported by workers running on Windows.

 # Usage